H-4 EAD Processing Time: What to Expect in June 2026

-As of 2025, the current H-4 EAD processing time typically ranges anywhere from four to six months.
-Keep in mind that this only covers USCIS processing time; the entire process of securing an H-4 EAD visa can take, on average, between six and eight months.
-While the average USCIS processing time is 4 to 6 months, not all applications are processed within this timeline.
+• Keep in mind that this only covers USCIS processing time; the entire process of securing an H-4 EAD visa can take, on average, between six and eight months.

 Factors That Influence H-4 EAD Processing Time

-Many factors can impact H-4 EAD wait times and influence how quickly (or slowly!) your application is processed (and hopefully approved!), including:
+Many factors can impact H-4 EAD wait times and influence how quickly your application is processed, including:

 Is Premium Processing for H-4 EAD Available?

 Unlike some U.S. visa categories (including the H-1B visa and O-1 visa), premium processing is not currently available for H-4 EAD applications.
-That means that there is no current avenue to expedite requests, and all H-4 EAD applicants are subject to the average processing time of four to six months.
+That means that there is no current avenue to expedite requests, and all H-4 EAD applicants are subject to the average processing time of five months.

 How to Minimize H-4 EAD Processing Delays